+You will change your approach to getting a job when you think about interviews from the hiring side.
 I helped a friend with seminars to help folks find and land jobs.
 I have met a wide variety of people who are looking for work.
 Some are executives who need to sell the second Benz to make payments on the cabin.
 Others are passing up dental exams and fresh vegetables to make ends meet.
 In either case, I find that they tend to think only about their side of the desk when it comes to interviews.
 Entirely the wrong approach.
-Here are some suggestions to find and land jobs that think about people on the hiring side of the desk:
+So, here are some suggestions to find and land jobs that think about people on the hiring side of the desk:

 Assume I’m From Missouri